jkresner/badass-backbone/README.md

 ===============================================================================

-*** Where your test code lives and gets built
+*** Where your test code lives + gets built

+/test/javascript/test.js
-Brunch compiles all files inside of /test (dir) that end with '_test' into /test/javascript/test.js
+Brunch compiles all files in /test (dir) that end with '_test' into

+/test/javascript/test-vendor.js
-Brunch also combines all files inside of /test/vendor into /test/javascript/test-vendor.js
+Brunch also combines all files inside of /test/vendor into

 (you can see and configure this in /config.coffee)